aws/aws-parallelcluster/tests/integration-tests/README.md

 ### Parametrize and select the tests to run

-Each test contained in the suite can be parametrized, at submission time, across four different dimensions: regions, instances, operative systems and schedulers.
-These dimensions allow to dynamically customize the combination of cluster parameters the need to be validated by the scheduler.
+Each test contained in the suite can be parametrized, at submission time, across four different dimensions: regions, instances, operating systems and schedulers.
+These dimensions allow to dynamically customize the combination of cluster parameters that need to be validated by the scheduler.
 Some tests, due to the specific feature they are validating, might not be compatible with the entire set of available dimensions.

 In order to specify what tests to execute and the dimensions to select there are two different possibilities: